Native Bees Facts

 THE nice thing about native bees is the fact they are very low maintenance, they don’t swarm, and they don’t STING!

 Once you buy a native bee hive – you can ‘love them and leave them’ or you can harvest small quantities of honey and cerumen or often refered to as propolis.

 Four years ago we identified a ‘real need’ to design a hive assembly that would reduce the mortality rate of Australian stingless native bees.

-We thank our trial sites, scientists, engineers and general public who have volunteered their time and recourses to build the Hive Haven V9 stingless native bee hive.
+We thank our trial sites, scientists, engineers and general public who have volunteered their time and recourses to build the Hive Haven V9 stingless native bee box.
 We have built a native bee box that’s easy to use whilst providing a holistic approach to the care and safety of bees.

 Stingless native bees are amazing little creatures to watch and share your garden with.
-They boost our eco system, pollinate our flowers, vegie patch and fruit trees and even enable us to collect our own native honey.
-They were our first pollinators and shared this planet with the dinosaurs.
-They have evolved through Aboriginal dreamtime and in essence, they are the key to our survival.
+They boost our eco system, pollinate our flowers, vegie patch and fruit trees.
+Native bees were our first pollinators.
+They shared this planet with the dinosaurs.
+In essence, they are the key to our survival.

 There are approximately 1500 species of native bees here in Australia, the majority being solitary.
 They raise their young in holes in the ground or in cracks and hollows in trees and logs.